eventql/eventql/doc/internals/replication.md

 responding with an out of order error code.

 Another ABA scenario occurs in this case: Say replica R is leader for partition
-P. Now all other replicas have pushed all their data to R. Now, R is dis-assigned from the partition by the master and another replica takes over as leader.
+P. Now all other replicas have pushed all their data to R. Now, R is unsassigned from the partition by the master and another replica takes over as leader.
 Later, R is re-assigned to the partition and becomes leader again, starting out with a an empty partition.
 Now, all other replicas will accept the empty partition from